SoneNiko/math-wallpapers/README.md

 - Fork and submit pull requests for new wallpapers or improvements.
 - Please follow the folder structure and naming conventions.

+## Releases

+Releases are created by pushing a tag of any kind.
+All wallpapers will be built and added to the release.
+The github pages preview is also updated.